Actual Knowledge Gain as Privacy Loss in Local Privacy Accounting: Introduction

-This paper proposes a different perspective, considering knowledge gain as privacy loss.
-Informally, knowledge gain is the difference between the posterior and prior beliefs of an adversary regarding a statement about an object.
-The amount of knowledge gain is used in this paper to measure privacy loss.
-Prior research (e.g., \cite{lee2012differential, li2013membership}) has explored a similar methodology to define privacy loss as gaining knowledge about the identity of an object.
-However, this paper stands as the first to consider any knowledge gained as privacy loss.
-In addition, to distinguish from the traditional representation of privacy loss, the privacy loss measured by knowledge gain is also called \textit{realized} privacy loss, while the DP guarantee is considered as the \textit{worst-case} privacy loss.
-With this new metric for quantifying privacy loss, the author further defines privacy-budget utilization as the ability of a query to realize the privacy loss of an object.
+Given that the actual knowledge gain depends on the output of a query, this paper proposes a privacy loss metric $L(X|y)$ mapping an output $y$ to the maximum actual knowledge gain, specifically the maximum change in an adversary's confidence about any statement specific to an object $X$ given $y$.
+The result of $L(X|y)$ given an output $y$ is referred to as \textit{realized} privacy loss.
+Subsequently, the DP guarantee is shown to impose an upper bound on the realized privacy loss of any output, i.e., $\max_y L(X|y) \le e^{\epsilon}$, consistent with its existing interpretation as the worst-case privacy loss.
+With this new metric for privacy loss, the author further defines privacy-budget utilization as the ability of a query to realize the privacy loss of an object.
 A query fully utilizes its privacy budget if and only if every output of the query could realize the privacy loss exactly as the DP guarantee.
 The composition of queries is equivalent to a complex DP query, so the privacy-budget utilization is also applicable to the composition.
-In Example \ref{ex_1}, the basic composition does not fully utilize its privacy budget, prompting this paper to seek an efficient privacy-accounting algorithm for composition that maximizes privacy-budget utilization.
+In Example \ref{ex_1}, the basic composition does not fully utilize its privacy budget, prompting this paper to seek a more efficient composition that maximizes privacy-budget utilization.